Dataport/polar/packages/clients/generic/README.md

 ## Contents

-This client DOES THINGS
+This client contains all available plugins in a monolithic fashion; that is, everything is included in a default combination and can be activated by configuration.

 ## Configuration

 A detailed API description is provided in the contained `API.md` file.
-A usage example is included in the `example` folder.
-It can be viewn by hosting the files in an arbitrary HTTP server.

-NPM users may e.g. run `npx http-server . -o ./example/prod-example.html`.
+You may also consider viewing [our GitHub page](https://dataport.github.io/polar/) where we use this client to produce the examples.